ARM Institute Catalyzes New Directed Projects with Air Force Research Laboratory (AFRL)

 Directed ARM Institute projects strengthen collaboration between ARM Institute Members and the Department of Defense (DoD).

 September 26, 2022 – The ARM Institute is pleased to announce the selection of three new ARM Institute Directed Projects.
 Distinct from the Institute’s standard Project Calls, ARM Institute Directed Project Calls go beyond the Institute’s Technology Investment Strategy to specifically address pervasive needs for the Department of Defense (DoD).
-The three newly selected projects seek to accelerate solutions for the Air Force Research Laboratory (AFRL).
+The three newly selected projects on robotics seek to accelerate solutions for the Air Force Research Laboratory (AFRL).
 The ARM Institute previously announced its first set of Directed Projects in 2021.

 Directed Projects provide another method for the ARM Institute to fund projects, enable ARM Institute Members to build relationships with the Department of Defense (DoD), and facilitate collaboration between the DoD and non-traditional collaborators.
 The selected projects also outline use cases for industry, creating dual impact.